jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

 ### Name principles

 You may have read through your annotations and have noticed something that may make a good principle right away.
 Great.
-Just write it down and assign the primary data to it.
+Just write it down and assign the data to it.
 Even if you have only one or two pieces of data that fit the principle, don't worry, just see if the principle will emerge to be bigger.
 If not, you can still revise the principle or just get rid of it and see where else the data might fit.